nishantbhattgraphicgmailcom/Temperature-Converter/README.md

 25.0C is 77.00F

 🤝 Contributing

 Feel free to fork this project and submit pull requests if you would like to add more features, such as Kelvin conversion or a Graphical User Interface (GUI)! 💡

-25.0C is 77.00F
-🤝 Contributing
-Feel free to fork this project and submit pull requests if you would like to add more features, such as Kelvin conversion or a Graphical User Interface (GUI)! 💡